lassilias/Churn-Prediction/Deployment_api_Kubernetes/README.md

 Contains all files necessary to deploy api with Kubernetes within 3 pods.

-start_kubernetes.sh is a script that:
+k8_settings_windows.sh is a script that:

 1) build the docker image containing api_churn
 2) made it available locally to kubernets